York during the English Civil War

-As a major religious centre York suffered greatly during Henry VIII's English Reformation, but to Henry's credit he re-established the Council of the North as an advisory body under his illegitimate son, the Duke of Richmond.
-The Council met in the old Abbot's House of St. Mary's, and acted as a regional court and administrative body.
+As a major religious centre, York suffered greatly during Henry VIII's English Reformation, but to Henry's credit, he re-established the Council of the North as an advisory body under his illegitimate son, the Duke of Richmond.
+The Council met at the King's Manor on Exhibition Square, now part of the University of York.

+The Council acted as a regional court and administrative body.
 The Council of the North was gradually given more power in the reigns of Elizabeth I and James I.

 Many important buildings in the city were destroyed, but Fairfax, who was a native of Yorkshire, exerted his influence to spare damage to the city's churches, including York Minster.